• Athletics

 Key Takeaways

 • From 2014 through 2018, UE received 73 claims arising out of coach-on-athlete abuse — totaling $10 million in losses.
-NOTE: This study did not include sexual abuse.
+NOTE: This study didn't include sexual abuse.

-• These claims alleged a range of physical and emotional abuse perpetrated by coaches.
-In many cases, reports of abuse made only within the athletic department did not result in meaningful action against the perpetrator.
+• These claims alleged a range of physical and emotional abuse coaches perpetrated.
+In many cases, reports of abuse made only within the Athletic department didn't result in meaningful action against the perpetrator.

 To View/Download this Resource